Student loan forgiveness seems a little bit like a myth, right? How do you actually know if you’re eligible for student loan forgiveness?

 Teacher Loan Forgiveness

-This program is the speediest of the bunch of student loan forgiveness programs but unfortunately, only applies to teachers.
+This program is the speediest of the bunch of student loan forgiveness programs, but unfortunately it only applies to teachers.
 Still, if you’re eligible, you could be free of that student loan debt ball and chain after five years of consecutive employment.

 And like the PSLF program, your debt will be forgiven by both the government and the IRS, so you don’t have to worry about surprise tax bills.
 But there’s still a catch – the maximum loan forgiveness for teachers is currently capped at $17,500.